la2050/archive/_projects/2015/game-changing-marketplace-to-source-hourly-jobseekers.md

     employers like Specialty's Cafe & Bakery, The North Face, Creative Baby Warehouse, and other hourly employers.
 None of the grant will be going to the partners.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Our projected cost is $250,000 for 2016.
-We will cover the additional cost from generating revenue from employers.
-If we are unable to generate revenue, we will seek angel investment.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$30,000 - Outsource development of iOS & Android app\r\n$12,000 - Community donations to High Schools, and youth centers for             brand awareness campaigns\r\n$36,000 - Office Rent & Supplies\r\n$22,000 - Social Media Advertisement (Facebook & Twitter Ads) to drive sign ups & brand awareness"
   How do you plan to scale the success of your proposal?: >-
     With collaboration with city leaders and partnerships with local job training centers & job assistance organizations, we will have distribution